 “To them, this is college.
 To them, the risk is low.
 And it honestly used to be pretty low,” Brady said.
 “There’s that freshmen insecurity, you’re new here, you don’t know anyone, you want to make sure you get your friends quickly.
 It’s just tough.”

-In the first week after students arrived, multiple RAs specifically described responding to rooms with well over a dozen people packed inside, some with music and lights on — a regular occurrence for a dorm party in another year, but a dangerous situation now.
-Cordero said multiple members of the RA/PM Union had reported dorm rooms filled with more than 20 students.
+In the first week after students arrived, multiple RAs described responding to rooms with well over a dozen people packed inside, some with music and lights on — a regular occurrence for a dorm party in another year, but a dangerous situation now.
+Cordero said multiple members in the RA/PM Union had reported dorm rooms filled with more than 20 students.

 “You knock on the door and hear, ‘Everyone, do you have your masks on?
 Get your masks on,’” said Andrew Zhu, an RA in Moore Hall in Southwest.
 “It’s very obvious that prior to us knocking, they’re not wearing masks.”

 RAs live alongside their residents and use the same bathrooms, water fountains and other facilities, giving both them and students obeying the rules little room to avoid those flaunting safety guidelines.

 What makes the situation more difficult for those tasked with supervising students is the uncertainty the virus carries — people may go more than a week without realizing they have it; others never show symptoms.

 On several occasions, Zhu heard students talking in the halls about having the virus or showing symptoms, making him second-guess responding to rooms with many people in it.
 “I just have a scratchy throat, don’t worry about it,” Zhu remembered a resident saying through a closed door.